pierrec/node-atok/README.md

 Atok is a fast, easy and flexible tokenizer designed for use with [node.js](http://nodejs.org).
 It is based around the [Stream](http://nodejs.org/docs/latest/api/streams.html) concept and is implemented as a read/write one.

 It was originally inspired by [node-tokenizer](https://github.com/floby/node-tokenizer), but quickly grew into its own form as I wanted it to be RegExp agnostic so it could be used on node Buffer intances and more importantly *faster*.
-As of the first release, it does not support Buffer instances (yet!) but it is planned to be the next major feature.

-Atok is built using [ekam](https://github.com/pierrec/node-ekam).
+Atok is built using [ekam](https://github.com/pierrec/node-ekam) as it abuses includes and dynamic method generation.

-Atok is the fundation for the [atok-parser](https://github.com/pierrec/node-atok-parser), which provides the environment for quickly building efficient and maintainable parsers.
+Atok is the fundation for the [atok-parser](https://github.com/pierrec/node-atok-parser), which provides the environment for quickly building efficient and easier to maintain parsers.

 ## Download